Mental Health Difficulties

 - For many students, their condition may be variable and they may experience periods of particular difficulty.
 This may require some understanding and flexibility.

 - Students may prefer not to discuss difficulties they are having but you can help by being available to listen if a student wishes to talk to somebody.

 - If you do not feel equipped to help, encourage the student to talk to a professional in the Trinity Health Service, the Student Counselling Service, or the Disability Service.

 - Follow Trinity Inclusive Curriculum guidelines as much as possible by clicking on this link.

 - Seek help and advice by clicking on this link to see the College Accessible information policy.

 - Encourage the promotion of positive mental health when possible.
 In 2012, the 5 A Day for Mental Health initiative was launched, a collaboration between the Unilink service, the Equality Fund, Students Union, and the Staff Office.
 The initiative sought to promote positive mental health by encouraging TCD students and staff to engage in five simple activities every day to improve well-being in everyday life.

-See the following links for more information about mental health and useful resources:
+If you would like more information or support, contact the Disability Service.
+See the following links for more information about some neurological conditions and useful resources: